International Finance

 Why This Matters for Asset Pricing

-• Investors in different countries see different risk–return profiles for the same asset
+• Investors in different countries see different real risk–return profiles for the same asset when PPP fails.

 Two ingredients needed: